florianakos/kringlecon-capteha/README.md

 1. `/tmp/retrain_tmp/output_graph.pb`     - Trained Machine Learning Model
 2. `/tmp/retrain_tmp/output_labels.txt`   - Labels for Images

-## Predicting Testing Images in the `unknown_images` folder based on our trained Model:
+## Testing prediction on  `unknown_images` using the trained Model:
 ```
 chmod 755 predict_images_using_trained_model.py
 ./predict_images_using_trained_model.py
 ```

 ## Solving the CAPTEHA objective:

+Remember to update your email in the source code to get the code from the Frido Sleigh challenge:

 ```
 python3 capteha_api.py